petkovacs19/tgs_salt_segmentation/README.md

-# TSG Salt Segmentation competition
+# TGS Salt Segmentation competition

 This is a project containing source code to the TSG image segmentation competition.